 With the General Election around three weeks away, parties have been releasing their manifestos this week.

-Carbon Brief has produced a useful quick-reference summary of the parties’ manifestos with analysis, focusing on energy, climate change and related themes (further analysis: The Independent, The Ecologist and Friends of the Earth).
+Carbon Brief has produced a useful quick-reference summary of the parties’ manifestos with analysis, focusing on energy, climate change and related themes (further analysis: The Independent, The Ecologist, the Campaign for Better Transport and Friends of the Earth (analysis a) & (analysis b)).

 In the next few weeks candidates in Colne Valley, Dewsbury, Huddersfield and Spen Valley will be appearing at hustings to make their pitch to local voters.